Broccode/acci_eaf/docs/prd.md

           SDK annotation) for the specified event type.
        5. Generated components are placed in appropriate packages according to the service's Hexagonal Architecture and DDD conventions.
-       6. All generated Kotlin code adheres to EAF coding standards and passes Spotless formatting.
+       6. All generated Kotlin code adheres to EAF coding standards and passes ktlint formatting.
   3. **Story 2.6.3: Basic Frontend Module Generation via CLI for Vaadin/Hilla/React**
      - As a Frontend Developer (Lirika), I want to use the ACCI EAF CLI to generate a new frontend module structure (for Vaadin/Hilla with React) within an EAF application (e.g., as part of